OpenSwitchNOS/openswitch-ops-cli/docs/lldp_cli.md

 LLDP Commands
 =======
+## Contents

 [TOC]

 ## LLDP Configuration Commands <a id="lldpmain"></a>
-All LLDP configuration commands except “lldp transmission” and “lldp reception” work in config context.
+All LLDP configuration commands except `lldp transmission` and `lldp reception` work in config context.
 ### Enable LLDP <a id="lldpfeature"></a>
 #### Syntax
 `feature lldp`
 #### Description ####
-This command enables the LLDP(Link Layer Discovery Protocol) feature in the device.
+This command enables the LLDP (Link Layer Discovery Protocol) feature in the device.
 #### Authority ####
 All users.
 #### Parameters ####